Continue reading from previous page …

 Probability of an active equity fund beating the market

 Only 37% of active funds beat the market every year.6-4, 6-5 But there is little persistence, and within five years, the number of winners has dropped to 25%.
-Over a period of 10 years, a mere 15% of the actively managed funds beat the ―market return, which is what you would get if you had invested in a low-cost, highly-diversified index fund.
+Over 10 years, a mere 15% of the actively managed funds beat the ―market return, which is what you would get if you had invested in a low-cost, highly-diversified index fund.

 Bill Schultheis calls this dismal performance “Wall Street’s Best Kept Secret.”6-6 It illustrates that you have a low probability of beating the market, and the odds get worse with time.
 Plus remember, it is impossible to choose the winners in advance.
 Bill also invented an instructive game called Outfox-the-Box in his book The New Coffeehouse Investor.